Texas HR Documents › Salons & Cosmetology

 What's Included

 Every document is custom-built for your company, your industry, and Texas law.
-Fill out a 15-minute intake form — we build everything and deliver in 1–3 business days.
+Pay securely, complete a short intake form — about 10 minutes — and we build everything from scratch and delivered in less than 48 hours, 7 days a week.

 Employee Handbook — booth renter policy, TDLR compliance, sanitation standards, at-will language